Haricharan2012/Floradex/README.md

 🌿 Floradex – An Interactive Plant Encyclopedia

 Floradex is an interactive digital plant encyclopedia designed to make botanical learning engaging and immersive.
 Inspired by the Pokédex, this application provides a visually appealing and intuitive platform to explore wild plants.
-Built using the Raylib framework, it ensures a smooth user experience with an interactive UI and efficient data management.
+Built using the Raylib framework, it ensures a smooth user experience with an interactive UI and efficient data management.<br>

 🚀 Features

 ✅ Point-and-Click Interface: Navigate using the mouse—no arrow keys required!<br>